STRYKER316/DE_Zoomcamp/Notes/week1_docker-terraform.md

 >Note: this command asumes that the `ny_taxi_postgres_data` used for mounting the volume is in the same directory as `docker-compose.yaml`.

-Since the settings for pgAdmin were stored within the container and we have killed the previous onem you will have to re-create the connection by following the steps [in this section](#connecting-pgadmin-and-postgres-containers-with-the-help-of-docker-network).
+Since the settings for pgAdmin were stored within the container and we have stopped it, you will have to re-create the connection by following the steps [in this section](#connecting-pgadmin-and-postgres-containers-with-the-help-of-docker-network).

 You will have to press `Ctrl+C` in order to shut down the containers.
 The proper way of shutting them down is with this command: